jensgro/11ty-starter/README.md

 # Simple Starter-Kit for 11ty

 The standard-language of the templates is set on German.
-Please change it, when necessary.
+Please change it in the data-file "metadata.json", when necessary.

 I included Bootstrap into the package.json - just in case.

+The structure of the project was choesen after [watching a talk](https://www.youtube.com/watch?v=boZiLtx8p3Q) by Jérôme Coupé, He wrote is thoughts down in short and (in my view) important article: [Structuring Eleventy projects](https://www.webstoemp.com/blog/eleventy-projects-structure/)
 ## The variables in the frontmatter (or *.json)

 - ``layout`` defines the used layout-file.